carabao-capital/guides/code-review/README.md

 ## Code-review Proper

-1. After creating a PR, run the slack bot command `/reviewerfor (PR link)` in the #coding channel to pick your PR's code reviewers.
+1. After creating a PR, run the slack bot command `@plankbot reviewer for (PR number)` in the #coding channel to pick your PR's code reviewers.
 The slack bot command will pick two randomly selected reviewers - one of them is always going to be a senior product engineer: Vic or Neil.
 2. Assign the PR's Asana task to the **non-senior** code reviewer.
 After that write a comment in the